Mold Removal in Salem, IN Indiana 47167

 1. A sour smell.
 It's a unique smell.
 Even if you can't detect anything, you know it's there.

-2. Visual Microbial Growth.
-Dark splotches on the ceiling, walls floors or baseboards.
-Splotches in the ceiling may indicate a leaking roof, burst pipe, or condensation in ductwork.
-Dark patches or dark brown or black mold in the walls may suggest a cracked or burst pipe behind the wall.
-This may be an incipient leak, but the damage will only get worse.
+2. Visible Microbial Growth.
+Dark splotches on the walls, ceiling floors or baseboards.
+Splotches in the ceiling may suggest a leaky roof or a burst pipe or condensation in the ductwork.
+Dark spots or the appearance of brown or black mold on the walls may be a sign of cracks or burst pipe in the drywall.
+This may be an ongoing leak, however the damage will only get worse.

-3. Soft Moist Spots on the Floors, Walls or Ceiling.
-This may indicate that the microbial growth is present.
-Mold may appear invisible at this point, but it could be hidden behind the drywall, on the supporting studs, beneath the flooring, or in the roof of your home.
+3. soft moist spots on the floors, walls or Ceiling.
+This may indicate that the microbial growth is occurring.
+Mold may not be visible at this point, but it could be hiding behind the drywall, on the support studs, underneath the floors, or in the attic of your home.

-4. Sudden Unexplained illness.
-The constant headaches, coughing or nausea or feeling sick only you are at home or in certain places.
-These symptoms that persist may indicate mold exists.
-The 4 groups most susceptible to mold-related illnesses are:
+4. Unexplained health issue.
+Nagging coughing, headaches and nausea or feeling ill only when at home or in certain places.
+These persistent allergy-type symptoms may indicate mold exists.
+The 4 groups most susceptible to illnesses caused by mold include:

 • Children

-5. A recent water Event.
-The spores need water to grow, so a recent flood, leak flood, or sewer back-up may have caused the appropriate water activity needed in order to support mold growth.
+5. Recent Flood Event.
+The spores need water to grow, so a recent water leak or flood, or sewer back-up may have caused the appropriate water activity to support mold growth.

-If you observe any of these symptoms, call now for a comprehensive mold inspection.
-A certified and comprehensive testing is available.
-If you have any problem, professionals can find the issue and repair it.
+If you spot any of these signs, call now for a comprehensive mold inspection.
+The certification and comprehensive testing is readily available.
+If there's an problem, professionals can find the issue and solve it.

 Superior Mold Removal